 The Lala-land factor and how greens exploit it

 Greens are a product of their time.
 As populations grew ever more affluent, there was time and money to be spent on protecting the environment.
-Besides, pollution in the Seventies had reached levels that were obviously unsustainable.
+Besides, pollution in the Seventies had reached unsustainable levels.

 Let’s ask another question.
-Are we capable to build an ice factory on the moon in order to exploit the enormous cold in the shaded areas of the craters?
-Of course, we are technically capable to do so.
+Are we capable of building an ice factory on the moon to exploit the enormous cold in the shaded areas of the craters?
+Of course, we are technically capable of doing so.
 Would it be wise to do so?
 Certainly not as it is inherently wasteful to do expensively what can be done on earth much more efficiently and cheaply.
-Why should we waste all the cash and the effort if there are existing, tried and tested, economic and reliable mechanisms here on earth to get exactly the same result?
+Why should we waste all the cash and the effort if there are existing, tried and tested, economic and reliable mechanisms here on earth to get the same result?
 You can of course always argue that going to the moon would create jobs and produce numerous sidekicks because of all the fundamental research that will be accomplished.

 This is very understandable from a tactical point of view but equally regrettable from a fundamental point of view.
 What was the basic mantra of the greens again?
 Yep – protecting the environment and saving the planet from those who want to spoil it to death.

-Or just imagine royalists to agree on selective execution of monarchs.
+Or just imagine royalists agreeing on the selective execution of monarchs.
 Take this one and chop his head off but not the other one – maybe.
 It’s unthinkable.
 Whatever camp you belong to on whatever issue – there is a line that you won’t cross.
-Up until that point, compromise is possible but beyond that its no-no land.
+Up until that point, compromise is possible but beyond that, it’s no-no land.

 Not so with the greens.
 In the interest of preserving power, the holy cow is slaughtered.
 Environmental protection is not the Holy Grail anymore – preservation of power is.